a7t0fwa7/DllDragon/README.md

 # DllDragon 🐉

-This project provides a utility for dynamically loading functions from Windows DLLs (Dynamic Link Libraries) at runtime.
-It improves upon the original code from [mayossi/Dynamic-Windows-API-Resolver](https://github.com/mayossi/Dynamic-Windows-API-Resolver/blob/main/resolver.hpp) by introducing several enhancements and additional features.
+DllDragon is a utility for dynamically loading functions from Windows DLLs (Dynamic Link Libraries) at runtime.
+It allows you to load a DLL module and retrieve the address of a specific function within that module, without having to link the DLL statically or load it manually.

-## Improvements and Features
+## Features

+- **Dynamic Library Loading**: Load a DLL module by specifying its file name (e.g., "mymodule.dll").
+- **Function Resolution**: Retrieve the address of a specific function within a loaded DLL module by providing the function name (e.g., "MyFunction").
-1. **Resource Management with RAII**: The `DllWrapper` class automatically unloads the DLL when it goes out of scope, ensuring proper resource cleanup and preventing resource leaks.
+- **Resource Management**: Employs the RAII (Resource Acquisition Is Initialization) principle to ensure that loaded DLL modules are properly unloaded when they go out of scope, preventing resource leaks.

-2. **Error Logging**: Instead of throwing exceptions, the code now logs errors using a custom `Logger` class, providing better control over error handling and debugging.
+- **Error Logging**: Logs errors using a custom logger class instead of throwing exceptions, providing better control over error handling and debugging.

-3. **Thread Safety**: The `DllWrapper` class is now thread-safe, with each thread having its own instance, avoiding potential race conditions and synchronization issues.
+- **Thread Safety**: Designed to be thread-safe, with each thread having its own instance of the DLL wrapper class, avoiding potential race conditions and synchronization issues.

-4. **Caching Mechanism**: A caching mechanism has been implemented to store loaded DLL modules and resolved function addresses, improving performance by avoiding redundant module loading and function resolution.
+- **Caching Mechanism**: Implements a caching mechanism to store loaded DLL modules and resolved function addresses, improving performance by avoiding redundant module loading and function resolution.

-5. **Modularity and Separation of Concerns**: The dynamic library loading and function resolution logic has been separated into a dedicated `DllUtils` class, improving code organization and maintainability.
+- **Modular Design**: Separates the dynamic library loading and function resolution logic into a dedicated class (`DllUtils`), improving code organization and maintainability.

-6. **Improved API**: The `resolveApi` function now returns a `std::function` object instead of a raw function pointer, providing more flexibility and type safety.
+- **Improved API**: Returns a `std::function` object instead of a raw function pointer, providing more flexibility and type safety.

 ## Usage

-To use the dynamic library loading and function resolution utility, follow these steps:
+To use the DllDragon utility, follow these steps:

-1. Include the necessary header files:
+1. Include the necessary header file:

 ```cpp
 #include "dllutils.h"